frnorth/registry-example-01/README.md

 update-ca-trust
 systemctl restart docker
 ```
-> Above is for Centos, as for Ubuntu:
+> As for Ubuntu, replace:
 ```
 /etc/pki/ca-trust/source/anchors/ --> /usr/local/share/ca-certificates/
 ```
+And, if you want to test the self-built registry from another computer, you need to repeat setp 2.

 # Test
-Username and password of the self-built registry is `admin` and `123456`, use this for docker login, and curl:
+Username and password of the self-built registry is `admin` and `123456`, use these for docker login:
 1. First you may add record in to `/etc/hosts`, or set up a local `dns server`, or get a real `ca.crt` to replace `my.crt`:
 ```
-echo xxx.xxx.xxx.xxx >> /etc/hosts    # xxx.xxx.xxx.xxx is ip address
+echo "xxx.xxx.xxx.xxx docker.my.com" >> /etc/hosts    # xxx.xxx.xxx.xxx is ip address of the server where your self-built registry located
 ```
 2. pull-cache:
 ```